pahlers/ngGridder/README.md

 # ngGridder

-Combine AngularJS and Twitter bootstrap into a grid.
-Every grid panel loads a directive for settings and the content. (code laughing-meme)
+Combine AngularJS and Twitter bootstrap into a grid (codename laughing-meme).
+Every grid panel loads a directive for settings and the content.
+Did you know you can nest ngGridder in ngGridder?
+See the example.

 ## Getting Started